julz0815/veracode-fix-ado-plugin/overview.md

 ## Architecture

+### Prerequisites
+- **Repository Read Access**: Users viewing the pipeline summary or PR summary tab must have read permission to the repository's source code to display code differences and apply fixes
+- **Build Artifacts**: A `PublishBuildArtifacts@1` task is required to publish fix data for UI access

 ### Azure DevOps Task
 The core functionality is implemented as an Azure DevOps pipeline task (`VeracodeFix@1`) that:
 - Connects to Veracode API using your credentials
 - Processes security findings from a JSON results file
 - Generates fix suggestions using Veracode's AI-powered fix engine
 - Creates artifacts containing fix data for the UI components

+**Important**: A `PublishBuildArtifacts@1` task is required after the VeracodeFix task to publish the generated fix data as build artifacts.
+Without this, the UI tabs cannot access the fix suggestions.

 ### UI Components